-Dr. Mohammad Robbani, Chair 215 New School of Business Building Voice: (256) 372-5095, Fax: (256) 372-5874 mohammad.robbani@aamu.edu
+Dr. Qian (Ruby) Shen, Interim Chair 215 New School of Business Building

+Voice: (256) 372-5095, Fax: (256) 372-5874 qian.shen@aamu.edu

 The role of the accountant has been transformed in recent years.
 Technological advances have created an environment of rapid change, and in response, accounting has evolved in complexity.
 Accountants are more than financial historians who simply record and communicate financial data; they have become a critical part of management.
 Today's accountants are moving out of the corporate shadows to take center stage in their companies, handling greater responsibility and participating in broader business issues.
 The accounting profession is one of the most rapidly growing professions in the country.